I say the capital gains tax loophole is immoral and stupid. You

 The word we use for the people who get away without paying their fair share is cheaters.
 Isn't it?
 Or did I miss something in elementary school?

 Now, if certain cheaters happen to be rich, does that mean they are not cheaters?
-No, cheaters are cheaters.
+No, cheaters are cheaters, whether rich or poor.
 Rich ones are big time scum bag cheaters, because they ought to be the upstanding respectable people that a respectful and good society deserves to have in its places of prominence.
 Or are we not trying to have a respectful and good society here?
 Sorry, I thought we were.
 Where do you stand?

 Now, if cheaters have conspired together to jointly change the law to make the tax system unfair, they are still cheaters.
 They are just a bunch of cheaters.